 What is VoIP?

 Voice over Internet Protocol (VoIP) uses your broadband Internet connection to make phone calls.
-People use VoIP over AirStream because you don’t need a landline, the calls are often cheaper, it’s convenient, and the quality is great.
+People use VoIP over AirStream or NBN because you don’t need a landline, the calls are often cheaper, it’s convenient, and the quality is great.

 How is the call quality?